 The Company has several stock option plans which allow for granting of stock options to employees, executives, and directors.
 The Company has not granted any stock options since fiscal 2008 and there are currently no stock options outstanding.
-The Company also has restricted stock plans that allow for the granting of non-vested shares of common stock to employees and executives and a restricted stock plan that allows for the granting of non-vested shares of common stock to non-employee directors.
-As of May 4, 2024, 2,676,611 shares were available for grant under the Company's various restricted stock plans, of which 2,654,300 shares were available for grant to executive officers.
+The Company also has restricted stock plans that allow for the granting of non-vested shares of common stock to employees and executives and restricted stock plans that allow for the granting of non-vested shares of common stock to non-employee directors.
+As of August 3, 2024, 2,958,800 shares were available for grant under the Company's various restricted stock plans, of which 2,658,800 shares were available for grant to executive officers.
+Included in the total shares available for grant are 300,000 shares available for grant to non-employee directors under the Company's 2024 Director Restricted Stock Plan.
+This plan was approved by stockholders at the Company's 2024 annual meeting to replace the Company's 2008 Director Restricted Stock Plan.
+The Company has not yet granted any shares under the new plan.